jayvaghela03/Expense-tracking-system-Splitwise-/README.md

 Get Expense by ID: Retrieve expense details by specifying an expense ID.
 Get All Expenses: Fetch a list of all recorded expenses.

+Endpoints
+users- Operations on users

+/register(POST) - to register new user

+/login(POST) - to login user (get access token bearer)

+/user/{user_id}(GET) - to get user information by user_id

+/user/{user_id}(DELETE) - to delet user by user_id

+expenses - Operations on expenses

+/expense(POST) - to create an expense

+/expense(GET) - to get list of expenses

+/expense/{expense_id} (GET) - to get expense information by expense_id

+/expense/{expense_id}(DELETE) - to delete expense information by expense_id

+/my-expenses(GET) - to get expenses associated by you

+/my-expenses/simplified(GET) - to get simplified version of expenses associated by you

+/send-report(GET) - to send report to all the users

 ###Class Structure
 The system's core data structure includes two primary classes:
 User Class: Represents a user in the system and includes fields for user ID, name, email, mobile number, and balance.
 The balance field stores the financial balance of the user.